amerth-fti/ringtail-deploy-web/README.md

 * Copy the config.json.example file to config.json and modify it with the correct credentials

-* Start the server with `debug=deployer* src/server/server` or `grunt watch`
+* Start the server with `grunt watch` or directly with  `debug=deployer* node src/server/server`

+##Deployment Tasks
+Refer to the [Deploy Task Definitions Guide](TASKDEFS.md) for information on creating and working with deployment tasks.

 ##Contributing

 In lieu of a formal style guide, please maintain consistency with style and patterns in place in the application.
-Add appropriate unit tests where applicable.
+Add appropriate unit tests to client and server code.

 Validate changes with `grunt validate`.